Gi60s/openapi-enforcer/README.md

 ## Enforcer.prototype.request

-Parse and validate input parameters for a components.
+Parse and validate input parameters for a request.

-`Enforcer.prototype.components ( { body, cookies, headers, method = 'get', path } )`
+`Enforcer.prototype.request ( { body, cookies, headers, method = 'get', path } )`

 This function takes one parameter, an `object`, with the following properties: